mmai/funkwhale-nixos/Readme.md

 ### VirtualBox

-VirtualBox should be installed (of course) and started.
+[VirtualBox](https://www.virtualbox.org/) should be installed (of course) and started.

-The vboxnet0 network has to exist - you can add it in the VirtualBox general settings under Networks - Host-only Networks if necessary.
+The _vboxnet0_ network has to exist - you can add it in the VirtualBox general settings under _Networks - Host-only Networks_ if necessary.

+Then create the deployment configuration with :

 ```bash
 nixops create ./deploy/logical.nix ./deploy/physical/virtualbox.nix -d funkwhale